 Sit-n-go poker tournaments (SNGs) have a fixed number of open seats and no specific start time.
-Rather than starting at a scheduled time, SNGs simply begin once all open seats have been filled.
+Rather than starting at a scheduled time, SNGs simply begin once all open seats in the poker room have been filled.

 SNGs are often played with a single table but multi-table SNGs are also fairly popular.
-Some award cash prizes while others serve as satellites in which players compete for a free ticket entry to a larger tournament.
+Some award cash prizes while others serve as satellites for a free ticket entry to a larger tournament.

 Finding the best sit and go poker sites is a straightforward process.
 All online poker sites offer SNGs.
-There are just a few key factors to consider when looking for a place to play SNGs:
+There are just a few key factors to consider when looking for a poker room to play SNGs at:

 - Reputation for safety and security (to keep your bankroll safe)

-- Large player base (so the tournaments fill quickly)
+- Large customer base (so the tournaments fill quickly)

 - Multiple SNG variations (single table, multi-table, turbo, etc.)

-- Reliable software (you want to play poker, not troubleshoot software)
+- Reliable software (you want to play online poker, not troubleshoot software)

-Guaranteed prize pool events are tournaments in which the organizers guarantee the prize pool to a certain minimum amount no matter how many players enter.
+Guaranteed prize pool events are tournaments in which online poker rooms guarantee the prize pool to a certain minimum amount regardless of the number of entrants.

-If not enough players enter, the poker site adds funds to the prize pool manually to cover its guarantee.
-This is called an “overlay” and can be very advantageous players.
+If not enough customers enter, the online poker site adds funds to the prize pool manually to cover its guarantee.
+This is called an “overlay” and can be very advantageous.